 - responsiveness:

 - input-to-response delay of 1 x delivery time (even locally!)

 - (you cannot act immediately even on your own local input)

 - does not scale with number of players

 - quadratic number of packets

 - 2P ok, 100P not ok

 - input rate = packet delivery rate

 - delivery rate = as fast as the slowest connection allows

-- connection problems (anywhere): everybody freezes!
+- if connection problems (anywhere): everybody freezes!

-- joining ongoing games: difficult
+- joining ongoing games: difficult to implement

 - needs sends full game state to new player

 - assumes full agreement on initial conditions

-- ok, that is fairly easy to get
+- this is not problematic

 - assumes complete determinism!

+- this can be problematic